ljr1981/masking_library/mask/readme.txt

 "mask" 		--> What you will reference in your own project for reuse.
 "mask_demo"	--> To see a demonstration of the library at-work.
-"test"		--> To learn more about the library and see how it is tested (as well as other examples).
+"test"		--> To learn more the library and see how it is tested (and examples).

 NOTE